 If you face vehicular manslaughter charges in Santa Barbara, turn to the experienced legal team at Aron Law Firm to stand up for your rights and protect your future.
 Led by former California Deputy District Attorney William M. Aron, our firm takes the insight gained at the state level and uses it to defend our clients in Santa Barbara.

 Get in touch with a knowledgeable vehicular manslaughter defense attorney about your situation today.
-Schedule a free and confidential case review by completing our contact form or calling 805-618-1768.
+Schedule a confidential case review by completing our contact form or calling 805-618-1768.